Adoption Application & Process

 Dear Prospective Adopter,

-Our Dog Room is open for walk-through visits from the public during the hours of 12 pm to 3 pm.
-Please view our Adoptable Dog list to ensure the dog you’re interested in viewing is in the Dog Room location.
-Dog Meet & Greets will be scheduled only after your application has been submitted and processed.
+Please view our Adoptable Animals list to ensure the dog or cat you’re interested in viewing is in the Dog Room or Cat Room location.
+Animal Meet & Greets will be scheduled only after your application has been submitted and processed.

 In order to adopt an animal from us, you must first fill out a Request for Adoption application.
 Please read the application thoroughly and answer all of the questions.
 Incomplete or illegible answers will increase the time it takes to review the application.
 If you have any questions, please contact us and ask for clarification.

 Once you submit your Request for Adoption application, it will be reviewed by our Adoption Committee.
-We can not give an estimated time frame of the Reviewing Process, as everything is delayed due to COVID-19 restrictions .
+We can not give an estimated time frame of the reviewing process, as the process is currently delayed .
 We review all applications thoroughly to ensure that our animals go to the best homes possible.

 Please keep in mind that we may receive multiple applications on each animal offered for adoption.
 The Adoption Committee considers all homes and determines which home is the best match for the animal.
 The animal may not necessarily go to the first applicant, but will be adopted to the home that best fits the animal’s needs.